East Berlin: Overview

 With the London Protocol of 1944 and subsequent Potsdam Conference in 1945, the Allied powers of the United States, the United Kingdom, and the Soviet Union decided to divide Germany into three occupation zones and to establish a special area of Berlin, which was occupied by the three Allied Forces together.
 In May 1945, the Soviet Union installed a city government for the whole city that was called "Magistrate of Greater Berlin", which existed until 1947.
 After the war, the Allied Forces initially administered the city together within the Allied Kommandatura, which served as the governing body of the city.
 However, in 1948 the Soviet representative left the Kommandatura and the common administration broke apart during the following months.
 In the Soviet sector, a separate city government was established, which continued to call itself the "Magistrate of Greater Berlin".

-When the German Democratic Republic was established in 1949, it immediately claimed East Berlin as its capital—a claim that was recognized by all communist countries.
+When the German Democratic Republic was established in 1949, it immediately claimed Berlin as its capital—a claim that was recognized by all communist countries.
 Nevertheless, East Berlin representation in the Volkskammer initially only consisted of non-voting delegates, indirectly elected by the Magistrate, until an amendment to the electoral law providing for direct elections was passed on June 28, 1979, taking effect on June 14, 1981.

 In June 1948, all railways and roads leading to West Berlin were blocked, and East Berliners were not allowed to emigrate.
 Nevertheless, more than 1,000 East Germans were escaping to West Berlin each day by 1960, caused by the strains on the East German economy from war reparations owed to the Soviet Union, massive destruction of industry, and lack of assistance from the Marshall Plan.
 In August 1961, the East German Government tried to stop the population exodus by separating West Berlin by the Berlin Wall.
 It was very dangerous for fleeing residents to cross because armed soldiers were trained to shoot illegal emigrants.